ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 Parts can represent a simple component up to complex assemblies.
 They describe a workpiece in general, in other words the workpiece type.
 This means that real parts that are later measured do not occur individually in the system, but are assigned to the workpiece as the respective measurement.
 It is also possible to assign subparts to a part, this can be repeated numerous times.

 #### Characteristics
 Characteristics can be described as distinctive or important properties of a part.
 Examples would be bores, curves or oblong holes, i.e. places where accuracy needs to be checked.
-A characteristic can again have characteristic, which can be repeated many times.
+A characteristic can again have characteristics, which can be repeated many times.
 An example would be a hole that contains diameter and coordinates as sub-characteristics. <br>

 Types of characteristics:
 + *Characteristic* <br>